 We worship God with emotional integrity when we are transparent with Him and learn to deal properly with our emotions.
 This means not numbing them or venting, but acknowledging and expressing them in a healthy way.

 We need to give Him access to all aspects of our life and all the corners of our hearts.
 No secrets between us.
 This is difficult and quite painful at first.
 However, it is God’s way of purifying, healing, renewing, and constantly refreshing us.
 The hidden must be consciously revealed so it can be changed.
-And since we have free will, which God respects, our desire, permission, and invitation trigger God’s transformational work in the hearts.
+And since we have free will, which God respects, our desire, permission, and invitation trigger God’s transformational work in our hearts.

 The second way to worship God with emotional integrity is to check up on our expectations.
 Often we are too hard on ourselves refusing to give ourselves permission to feel, name, and express certain emotions that we label as “negative”.
 Nevertheless, emotions are the primary language of our souls.
 It will help us if we learn to adjust our expectations of ourselves, and others.